xpack-dev-tools/aarch64-none-elf-gcc-xpack/README-RELEASE.md

 Add a new topic in the **Compilers and Libraries** forum of the [Arm Developer Community](https://community.arm.com/support-forums/f/compilers-and-libraries-forum)

-- title: copy release title
+- title: xPack GNU AArch64 Embedded GCC v11.2.1-1.1 released
 - content:
   - The **xPack GNU AArch64 Embedded GCC** is an alternate binary distribution that complements the official GNU AArch64 Embedded Toolchain maintained by Arm.
   - The latest release is [11.2.1-1.1]() following Arm release from October 21, 2021 (version 10.3-2021.10).